HMHS Britannic: Wreck

-The giant liner lies on her starboard side hiding the zone of impact with the mine.
+The giant liner lies on her starboard side relatively intact, hiding the large hole that was torn open by the mine.
 There is a huge hole just beneath the forward well deck.
 The bow is heavily deformed and attached to the rest of the hull only by some pieces of C-Deck.
 The crew's quarters in the forecastle were found to be in good shape with many details still visible.
 The holds were found empty.

 The forecastle machinery and the two cargo cranes in the forward well deck are well preserved.
 The foremast is bent and lies on the seabed near the wreck with the crow's nest still attached.
 The bell, thought to be lost, was found in a dive in 2019, having fallen from the mast and is now lying directly below the crow's nest on the seabed.
 Funnel number 1 was found a few metres from the Boat Deck.
 Funnel numbers two, three, and four were found in the debris field (located off the stern).
 Pieces of coal lie beside the wreck.

-In mid-1995, in an expedition filmed by NOVA, Dr Robert Ballard, best known for having discovered the wrecks of Titanic in 1985, and the German battleship Bismarck in 1989, visited the wreck, using advanced side-scan sonar.
+In mid-1995, in an expedition filmed by NOVA, Dr. Robert Ballard, best known for having discovered the wrecks of Titanic in 1985, and the German battleship Bismarck in 1989, visited the wreck, using advanced side-scan sonar.
 Images were obtained from remotely controlled vehicles, but the wreck was not penetrated.
 Ballard found all the ship's funnels in surprisingly good condition.
 Attempts to find mine anchors failed.

-In August 1996, the wreck was bought by Simon Mills, who has written two books about the ship: Britannic – The Last Titan and Hostage To Fortune.
+In August 1996, the wreck was bought by Simon Mills, who has written two books about the ship: Britannic – The Last Titan and Hostage to Fortune.

-In November 1997, an international team of divers led by Kevin Gurr used open-circuit trimix diving techniques to visit and film the wreck in the newly available DV digital video format.
+In November 1997, an international team of divers used open circuit trimix diving techniques to visit and film the wreck in the newly available DV digital video format.